 These could include ANYTHING.
 You are best to leave these for folks who can tolerate alloyed metals.

-Try one of these quick fixes to protect your sensitive lobes:
+Try one of these quick fixes to protect your sensitive ears:

 Coat the hook or earring finding with a clear nail polish